-Cuitoria Essential Desirable Criteria Essential Desirable Education Educated to degree level, normally with a PhD in the relevant specialist subject area ✓ Academic A developing bibliography of research publications $\checkmark$ A firm commitment to teaching at both the undergraduate and postgraduate levels $\checkmark$ A track record of securing research funding ✓ A collaborative work ethic ✓ Experience of designing and developing teaching materials $\checkmark$ Administrative Willingness to undertake management and administrative duties $\checkmark$ Commitment to carrying out assessment and examination at undergraduate and postgraduate level ✓ Experience of, and/or aptitude for organising and participating in collaborative teaching and research ✓ Evidence of experience of administrative activity in an academic environment ~ Willingness to contribute to the broader work of the Faculty $\checkmark$
+Criteria Essential Desirable Education Educated to degree level, normally with a PhD in the relevant specialist subject area ✓ Academic A developing bibliography of research publications $\checkmark$ A firm commitment to teaching at both the undergraduate and postgraduate levels ✓ A track record of securing research funding ✓ A collaborative work ethic ✓ Experience of designing and developing teaching materials ✓ Administrative Willingness to undertake management and administrative duties ✓ Commitment to carrying out assessment and examination at undergraduate and postgraduate level ✓ Experience of, and/or aptitude for organising and participating in collaborative teaching and research ✓ Evidence of experience of administrative activity in an academic environment ✓ Willingness to contribute to the broader work of the Faculty ✓

 Candidates must hold a PhD or equivalent and will be an outstanding researcher in their field, ideally with publications in hand as well as evidence of teaching and some administrative experience.
-The successful candidate will have a deep understanding of, and commitment to comparative and connective history in the early modern world; preference may be given to those with expertise in the Islamic and Mediterranean worlds.
+The successful candidate will have a deep understanding of, and commitment to, the East and Southeast Asian regions or some distinct portion of it, as well as broader interests in themes and theories relevant to world history.